vhuberid/vhuberid/README.md

 Hi there!

-I´m Vanessa Huber Idalencio, I am from Brazil and I am currently learning the magic of coding.
+I am Vanessa Huber Idalencio, a Brazilian who lives in Germany and currently learns the magic of coding.

 You can reach me on...
 <br>